 A recent animal study found that camphene can lead to a significant decrease in plasma cholesterol and triglyceride levels in the hearts of rats.
-While more research is needed to evaluate its efficacy—particularly if there is anything applicable to humans—camphene shows promise as a potentially beneficial terpene for the animal kingdom .
+While more research is needed to evaluate its efficacy—particularly if there is anything applicable to humans—camphene shows promise as a potentially beneficial terpene for cardiovascular diseases in the animal kingdom .

 Cannabis strains high in camphene

 One of the best ways to enjoy the unique chemistry of camphene is in a natural product made from cannabis.
 Camphene is one of the top 20 terpenes in cannabis.
-Some strains relatively high in camphene include:
+Some strains relatively have high concentrations in camphene include:

 - Suver Haze – An award-winning, Sativa-dominant strain from Oregon CBD, Suver Haze was borne of crossing Suver 8 and Early Resin Berry (ERB).
 The cross produces a peppery, spicy aroma and pungent, woody, and mild skunk flavor.

 - Lifter – A pioneering and award-winning Sativa-dominant strain from Oregon CBD, Lifter comes from crossing SH 50 (Special Sauce x New World Haze) and Early Resin Berry (ERB).
 The combination of terpenes from these parents creates a gassy, funky, sweet mix that hits the palate with just the right balance of bitterness.

 - Sour Special Sauce – An Indica-dominant strain from Oregon CBD, Sour Special Sauce is the result of pairing Special Sauce with GG#4 Conversion.
 The strain is woody and fruity, spicy and sour, with astringent, exotic berry flavors plus notes of sour, dank earth.